 Clement BlanchetVisiting Associate Professor

-The multidisciplinary practice is invited for several international competitions, a ferry boat terminal in Toronto Canada, a library in Cleaveland USA, or a masterplan in Chicago USA.
-The office is currently focusing on education issues through several winning competitions: the Innovation Campus in Antony (FR) (2017), the Carrefour Research And Development Center Saclay (FR) (2017) and the creative center of the Ecole Centrale de Marseille (2018).
-Recently, the agency won an international competition for the creation of a 1,500-seat auditorium as part of the Grand Paris (Europacity).
+In May 2014, Clement founded Clement Blanchet Architecture (cBA) in Paris.
+The practice is structured as a laboratory that researches, informs, and generates architecture/urbanism in all of its forms. cBA continues to collaborate with OMA on several projects as a local architectural partner.
+The office is currently focusing on education issues through several winning competitions: the Innovation Campus in Antony, France (2017), the Carrefour Research And Development Center in Saclay, France (2017), and the creative center of the Ecole Centrale de Marseille (2018).
+Recently, the agency won an international competition for the creation of a 1,500-seat auditorium as part of the Grand Paris in EuropaCity.